zjian107-su/100-days-of-code/log.md

 **Thoughts:**
 If you write notes, including main data structures and some of the algorithm hints, that could help you review your LeetCode problems efficiently.
 For example, I write this note - “corner case first - if it's empty, then return empty list, or recursion and print the vale as a list in the middle.”.
 You can tell it’s No.94.
+### Day 50: Jun 09, 2022

+**Today's Progress**:
+- Coded nearly 1 hour.
+6 questions
+- Hit the gym: 50 pushups, 50 sit-ups, 2 minutes of roping

+**Thoughts:**
+Work out and practice coding are similar.
+You don’t lift 130 pounds often in real life, but you practice it in the gym.
+You probably deal with APIs and data transformation more than design algorithms in programming, but we spend a lot of time on it anyway.
+I don’t think some senior SDEs can even do code practices but they are good at what they do!

+`Coding practice (future career growth) - Personal side project (social impact) - Work knowledge growth (current job performance)`**.
+Those three things are like sleep - study - social triangle in college.
+Well, at least I ate a good meal today.**

 <!-- **Link to work:** [Calculator App](http://www.example.com) -->